linkusers/ahmadrafli.hacknasa/README.md

 # ahmadrafli.hacknasa
-just for fun in case you're bored with lyf i mean with python
+just for fun and sarcasm ofcourse